GaloisInc/BESSPIN-GFE/README.md

 ```
 which means the FreeRTOS got assigned an IP address and is ready to communicate.

-13) Open a new terminal, and type `ping 10.88.88.3` - you should see something like this:
+13) Open a new terminal, and type `ping 10.88.88.3` (or whatever is the FPGA's IP address) - you should see something like this:
 ```
 $ ping 10.88.88.3
 PING 10.88.88.3 (10.88.88.3) 56(84) bytes of data.